syncfusion/ej2-vue-docs/src/documenteditor/document-editor/getting-started.md

 ## Adding Syncfusion packages

 All the available Essential JS 2 packages are published in [`npmjs.com`](https://www.npmjs.com/~syncfusionorg/) registry.
 You can choose the component that you want to install.
-For this application, we are going to use DocumentEditor component.
+For this application, we are going to use Document Editor component.

-To install DocumentEditor component, use the following command
+To install Document Editor component, use the following command

 ```bash
 npm install @syncfusion/ej2-vue-documenteditor